Occupant Handbook - Definitions

 Vehicle maintenance: Includes tasks on your own personal motor vehicle such as engine tune-ups, lubrication, carburetor cleaning, tire rotation as well as replacement of bulbs, headlights, battery, filters, wiper blades, fuses, etc. It does not include major repairs such as engine replacements, engine rebuild, replacing a head gasket, engine block repairs, cylinder replacement or repair, transmission replacement or rebuild, etc.

-Violation letter: A formal notification to the OoR of the commission of an infraction that has not been satisfactorily addressed or rectified.
-It includes a statement of infraction, the corrective measure(s) required from the OoR and a specified deadline to ensure compliance and prevent further escalation which may ultimately result in eviction.
+Violation Letter: An official notification to an Occupant that a violation has occurred or has not been satisfactorily corrected.
+It includes a statement of infraction, the corrective measure(s) required from the Occupant, and a specified deadline to ensure compliance and prevent further escalation which may ultimately result in eviction.

 Page details